FluxML/Flux.jl/docs/src/tutorials/2021-10-14-vanilla-gan.md

 Next, let us define values for learning rate, batch size, epochs, and other hyper-parameters.
-While we are at it, we also define optimizers for the generator and discriminator network.
+While we are at it, we also define optimisers for the generator and discriminator network.
 More on what these are later.

 ```julia